-At the European level, the ICT sector has been directly responsible for 4.5% of GVA (Gross Value Added), with a market value of EUR 529 billion in 2013, but it contributes far more to the overall productivity growth.
-This is not only due to the high levels of dynamism and innovation inherent in this sector, but also due to the enabler role this sector plays, in changing how other sectors do business.
-At the same time,
+At the European level, the ICT sector has been directly responsible for 5% of GVA26 (Gross Value Added), with a market value of EUR 666 billion in 201627, but it contributes far more to the overall

-&lt;sup>20] Definition proposed by ILNAS based on NICTA (National ICT Australia Ltd), Tzar C. Umang (Chief ICT Specialist of the Department of Science and Technology - Smarter Philippines Program) and exchanges with Pr.
+21 Definition proposed by ILNAS based on NICTA (National ICT Australia Ltd), Tzar C. Umang (Chief ICT Specialist of the Department of Science and Technology - Smarter Philippines Program) and exchanges with Pr.
 François Coallier (Chairman of the subcommittee ISO/IEC JTC 1/SC 41 "Internet of Things and related technologies").